barun-saha/kodeagent/README.md

 - KodeAgent is actively evolving, meaning some aspects may change.
 - You want to use some of the well-known frameworks.
-- You need a full-fledged platform with built-in memory management and.
+- You need a full-fledged platform with built-in memory management.

 ## 🚀 Quick Start